 See Related: Spots for the Best Views of Amsterdam

-This area where many artists have lived and where a lot of tourists spend their time walking up and down the canals and popping into different shops is considered one of the best places for exploring culture where, in addition, you’ll find lots of interesting history as well.
+The Jordaan neighborhood is easily one of the best places to stay in Amsterdam to enjoy the cozy cafes and restaurants.
+This area where many artists have lived and where a lot of tourists spend their time walking up and down the canals and popping into different shops is considered one of the best places for exploring culture where, in addition, you’ll find an abundance of history as well.

 Best Places to Stay in Jordaan